 What Is a Cloud Security Framework Architecture?

-Defined by the security layers, design, and structure of platform, tools, software, infrastructure, and best practices that exist within a cloud security solution, cloud security framework architectures describe all the hardware and technologies designed to protect data, workloads, and systems within cloud platforms.
+Defined by the security layers, design, and structure of platform, tools, software, infrastructure, and best practices that exist within a cloud security solution, cloud security framework architectures describe all the hardware and technologies designed to protect data, cloud workloads, and systems within cloud platforms.

 A written and visual reference on how to configure a secure cloud development, deployment, and operation, cloud security architectures provide a model that defines how an organization should handle the following: